romainbsl/techio-kotlin-starter-pack/parts/0_welcome.md

   - Sealed Classes
   - Visibility
 - Functions Basics
+- Nullability
+- Java interoperability
+- Type Checks and Smart Casts
+- Collections
+- Ranges
+- Operator overloading
 - Functions Extended
-  - High-Orders functions
+  - High-Order functions
   - Lambdas
   - Inline functions
-- Collections
-- Ranges
-- Null safety
-- Type Checks and Smart Casts
-- Operator overloading
-- Java interoperability

 For all this parts you'll find some explanation, flat code and nice interactive examples, that will show how Kotlin is a friendly companion to play with.